FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/manual/certificate_list.md

 ## Usage scenario: Public CA

-All chains that use CFCA to issue certificates, the CA of the chain is CFCA。This CA is shared。Whitelist feature must be enabled。If you use a common CA, the two chains share the same CA. As a result, the nodes of the two unrelated chains can be connected to each other.。At this point, you need to configure a whitelist to deny connections to nodes in unrelated chains.。
+All chains that use CFCA to issue certificates, the CA of the chain is CFCA。This CA is shared。Whitelist feature must be enabled。If you use a common CA, the two chains share the same CA. As a result, the nodes of the two unrelated chains can be connected to each other。At this point, you need to configure a whitelist to deny connections to nodes in unrelated chains。

 **Chain operation steps**

 1. Use tools to link
-2. Query the NodeID of all nodes.
+2. Query the NodeID of all nodes
 3. Configure all NodeIDs in**Each**node in the whitelist
 4. Start the node or refresh the node whitelist configuration with the script 'reload _ whitelist.sh'